fullstack-development/developers-roadmap/backend/python/junior-2/python.md

 ## Generators
+- What is a `sequence`?
+- WHat is an `iterable`?
+What are the differences between sequence and iterable?
 - What is `generator`?
 What is `generator expression`?
 - What is the `generator function`?
 - What does `yield` command do?